 In African-American Literature, students read a variety of fictional and non-fictional prose and verse by African-Americans from the eighteenth century to the present.
 In addition to oral literature, autobiographies, slave narratives and letters, the course surveys poetry, drama, the short story, and the novel.
-The material is treated in both literary and non-literary contexts in order to foster understanding and appreciation of the African-American experience.
-Pre-requisite: ENG-101
+The material is

-LIT 212 Introduction to the Latino Literature of the US
+Introduction to the Latino LIT 212 Literature of the US 3 CR

-Literature of the US 3 CR This course provides an introduction to the Latino literature of the United States, which is written in English.
+This course provides an introduction to the Latino literature of the United States, which is written in English.
 Although writers from various Latino backgrounds will be studied, the course will primarily examine the literature of the Chicano, Cuban-American, and Nuyorican writers who write from an American perspective.
 Topics such as identity, assimilation, bilingualism, and growing up in the U.S. are analyzed while exploring this new literature.
+Pre-requisite: ENG-101

-LIT 213 Women's Voices: Autobiography 3 CR
+3 CR LIT 213 Women's Voices: Autobiography